 Accelerometer calibration is mandatory in ArduPilot.

-Accelerometer calibration cannot be performed while vehicle is armed
+Accelerometer calibration cannot be performed while the vehicle is armed.

 If the board is mounted in a non-standard orientation (i.e. arrow is not pointing forward) then please ensure the AHRS_ORIENTATION is properly set before doing the accelerometer calibration.

 For very large vehicles, this may be done on the bench, after the orientation is set for how it will be mounted in the vehicle and the calibration orientations are done as fit in the vehicle.
 Then be sure to use the Calibrate Level step in the following instructions once mounted.

 Under Setup | Mandatory Hardware, select Accel Calibration from the left-side menu.

 Click Calibrate Accel to start the full 3-axis calibration.

 Mission Planner will prompt you to place the vehicle on each axis during the calibration.
 Press any key to indicate that the autopilot is in position and then proceed to the next orientation.